MikeLanier/JMaze/README.md

   happen.
 Need to rethink this.
   * Also need to think about other keys for controls.
 Some keyboards don't have a keypad.
 Maybe make key map customizable.
-* Look for a way to post events from the ControlPanel to be caught by the MainFrm or Maze display panel
-* look at other algorithms
-* need to learn how to "package" my app so that I can run it outside of the IDE.
-Maven or Gradle may be the solution for this.
-Intellij seems to already have a hook for Maven
-* _BUG:_ Change the location of the entrance/exit through control panel does not update the display
-* _BUG:_ Pick an entrance with Y set to south, draws one cell above maze to north
 #### 10/10/2017
 * ~~Maintain multiple mazes~~
   * ~~Maze size is per maze, but cell size is a display parameter, move control~~